openstack-infra/nodepool/doc/source/configuration.rst

     Identifier to reference the disk image in :ref:`images` and :ref:`labels`.

 **optional**

+  ``formats`` (list)
+    The list of formats to build is normally automatically created based on the needs of the providers to which the image is uploaded.
+To build images even when no providers are configured or to build additional formats which you know you may need in the future, list those formats here.

   ``rebuild-age``
     If the current diskimage is older than this value (in seconds),